CCI-MOC/hil/docs/rest_api.md

 Networks are connected and detached asynchronously.
-If successful, this API call returns a status code of 202 Accepted, and queues the network operation to be preformed.
+If successful, this API call returns a status code of 202 Accepted, and queues the network operation to be performed.
 Each nic may have no more than one pending network operation; an attempt to queue a second action will result in an error.

+It is important that users of this API check the status of their request using the `show_networking_action` API to ensure that their previous calls were successful before queuing any new actions on the same nic.

 Response body: